Skip to Content

 You can also pose with Selena Gomez and Justin Bieber (although, probably separately now.
 The power couple was basically in the same display when we went, but now that the Biebs is happily married to Hailey Baldwin, I can imagine this has changed).

-What’s actually so fun is that almost every wax figure is in a full display room — with props for you to use.
+What’s actually so fun is that almost every wax figure is in a full display room — with props for you to use to set the scene and get the perfect photo for social media.

 Ponce de Leon is looking at maps, Audrey Hepburn is having breakfast at Tiffany’s, and Uncle Sam has a recruiting poster, top hat, and jacket for you to wear.
 This was so much better than I expected, and we loved it so much.